Jimmy062006/ESIClient.Dotcore/docs/ContactsApi.md

 <a name="getcharacterscharacteridcontacts"></a>
 # **GetCharactersCharacterIdContacts**
-> List<GetCharactersCharacterIdContacts200Ok> GetCharactersCharacterIdContacts (int? characterId, string datasource = null, string ifNoneMatch = null, int? page = null, string token = null)
+> List<Object> GetCharactersCharacterIdContacts (int? characterId, string datasource = null, string ifNoneMatch = null, int? page = null, string token = null)

 Get contacts

-Return contacts of a character  - --  This route is cached for up to 300 seconds  - -- Warning: This route has an upgrade available.  - -- [Diff of the upcoming changes](https://esi.evetech.net/diff/latest/dev/#GET-/characters/{character_id}/contacts/)
+Return contacts of a character  - --  This route is cached for up to 300 seconds

 ### Example
 ```csharp